Download Course PDF

 Prior to taking this course we recommend that participants already have an understanding of the fundamentals of project management tools and techniques.
 We therefore recommend that in advance of this workshop, participants take Project Management Essentials: Part 1 - The Fundamentals or a similar workshop.

-** When taken at the University of Waterloo, this course may be applied towards a University of Waterloo Project Management Certificate.
+* This course may be applied towards a University of Waterloo Project Management Certificate.